orduno/navigation2/doc/exploration/multi-robot.md

 ### Requirements

-- What components or features are needed from ROS as middleware to develop an MRS?
+- What components or features are needed from ROS to develop an MRS?
   - Bridging between ROS domains, i.e. communication mechanism for robots in separate domains
     - Separating domains might be better for performance: hiding messages not required by other robots, etc.
   - Partitioning within a shared ROS domain.
+  - TF2 namespacing/prefixing

 - What is available?
   - Logical partitioning using namespaces on a shared domain.